 1. THE BLACK SHEEP INN AND SPA

 Lodging at the Gaffer Inn (formerly named The Inn at the Gaffer Grille), opened in 2010, offers charming, boutique accommodations featuring the city’s history of glass creation and design.
 The Inn is located on historical Market Street in downtown Corning, New York.
 Corning’s Gaffer District is a unique area with many shops, the widely known Corning Museum of Glass and The Rockwell Museum, along with many other activities.
 Located above Burgers and Beer of Corning, you are only a few steps away from a relaxing meal or social gathering.

 The Inn rooms include many features and amenities to maximize relaxation and comfort during your stay.
-In each room you will find new wall to wall carpet throughout, pillow-top mattress, plush leather couch in front of a fireplace, desk, smart TV’s, wet bar and small dining area.
+In each room you will find new wall to wall carpet throughout, a pillow-top mattress, a plush leather couch in front of a fireplace, a desk, smart TVs, a wet bar and a small dining area.